 Public Water - This development would be served by an existing 12" public water line (potable) owned by the county extending along the south side of Long Ferry Road.
-A second 12" public water line (non-potable) for fire supression planned for extension from the water tower at 1375 Long Ferry Road to run concurrent with the proposed sewer line extension.
+A second 12" public water line (non-potable) for fire supression would be extened from the water tower at 1375 Long Ferry Road and run concurrent with the proposed sewer line extension.
 According to Salisbury-Rowan Utilities (SRU) staff, sufficinet capacity is available to serve the proposed development.